Explanation of Duties

 Make sure that the Vice President Education knows who spoke during your meeting and which manual speeches they gave.

-Like the Ah Counter, the primary purpose of the Grammarian is to teach us to listen!
+The primary purpose of the Grammarian is to teach us to listen!
 You do not need to be an expert--what you do need is the heightened awareness of language that comes from critically examining the use of language throughout a meeting.
 You have the opportunity to listen for (1) errors or awkwardness and (2) examples of excellence (e.g., well-stated metaphors, correct use of the Word of the Day, descriptive language).
 Try to offer the correct usage in every instance where there was a misuse instead of only explaining what was wrong.
 The scope of this job is up to you; you may confine your remarks to the prepared speakers or comment on everyone's use of language.

 Before the meeting, bring a "Word of the Day" (any word you choose; you can check with the Toastmaster or Table Topics Master to see what the Theme of the meeting is, and pick something appropriate) along with a definition and an example in a sentence.
 During the Table Topics portion of the meeting make sure you note which of the Table Topics speakers use the word.
 Only they will be eligible for the best table topics award at the end of the meeting.